 - Leveraging email marketing to create buzz

 - Developing brand positioning and communication standards

 - Planning and executing data-driven campaigns for the above objectives

 - Interpret insights on the competition and target customers

 - Determining the brand’s media mix

 - Creating brand assets like multimedia and copy

-- Collaborate with other departments
+- Collaborating across many other departments

 Why does that matter?

 In order to be most effective, marketing teams need to move away from conventional, hierarchical structures to empower teams to be more autonomous: team members cannot wait for managers to make top-down decisions that trickle throughout the organization.